 Conclusion about non-beneficial beliefs

 It must be said that the non-beneficial beliefs are simultaneously false, counterfeit, limiting and disempowering.
 The reason is that from the Truth of Source; lack, limitations and powerlessness are illusions that we have accepted as truth in this 3D physical reality.
+The challenge is that most of the non-beneficial beliefs are in our subconscious mind.
+However there are techniques to enter the subconscious mind and access the information.

 Dropping the veils of illusions, while we travel the journey of becoming deliberate creators of our reality is also the journey of awakening to our infinite potential.
 It is a very exciting journey, and at the same time, it can be frustrating at times when we judge our progress.
 Changing our limiting and disempowering beliefs is essential in this journey.